Spreadsheet Models for Managers

 Array access, reference operators, and convolution

 The focus of this session is the use of arrays to model temporal response of systems.
-We'll show how to do this using both a high-level method, called convolution, and a more "nitty-gritty" approach using arrays.
+We’ll show how to do this using both a high-level method, called convolution, and a more “nitty-gritty” approach using arrays.
+Homework Assignment 3 due.
 Session Materials

 Making a business case for your modeling effort

-To prepare for this session, you'll form teams (at your option — you can work alone if you prefer) to prepare to write your course project proposals.
-During this session, we'll discuss what's required, and then in your teams, you'll create a rough outline of your proposal.
+To prepare for this session, you’ll form teams (at your option — you can work alone if you prefer) to prepare to write your course project proposals.
+During this session, we’ll discuss what’s required for your course projects.
+We also examine some of the methods for collaborating and exchanging Excel workbooks.
+Homework Assignment 4 due.
 Session Materials

 Session 6: Graphics: